AI Workflow Security Best Practices: How to Audit and Stress-Test for Data Leaks

 - Audit all integrations

-- Review data-sharing policies
+- Review data-sharing and retention policies

 - Limit permissions for external tools